nermine11/Amilcar/audio/README.md

-We use hifiberry DAC + ADC PRO tp convert the analog signals from the hydrophone into digital signals since Raspberry Pi can't do that on its own.
+We use hifiberry DAC + ADC PRO to convert the analog signals from the hydrophone into digital signals since Raspberry Pi can't do that on its own.

 Documentation: https://www.hifiberry.com/docs/software/configuring-linux-3-18-x/